How to Remove Moiré Patterns in Photos Using Lightroom Classic

 What Is a Moiré Pattern?

-A moiré pattern is a strange-looking wavy pattern that can appear in an image when the object being photographed contains repetitive , such as or dots, that exceed the resolution of the camera’s sensor.
-This exists entirely as a digital as moiré is almost never found in nature.
-However, it can easily appear in photographs with a detailed pattern.
+A moiré pattern is a strange-looking wavy pattern that can appear in an image when the object being photographed contains repetitive details, such as lines or dots, that exceed the resolution of the camera’s sensor.
+This exists entirely as a digital phenomenon as moiré is almost never found in nature.
+However, can easily appear in photographs with a detailed pattern.

 How to Remove a Moiré Pattern in Lightroom

-All is not lost, though.
+All is not , though.
 Here’s how we can deal with a moiré pattern in Lightroom.
-There’s some minor moiré pattern on this checked
+There’s some minor moiré pattern on this checked shirt.

 moire pattern examplemoire pattern examplemoire pattern example